 People teaching you

 Well-trained economists are highly sought after in the labour market and are employed by consultancy firms, financial institutions and other international businesses, as well as in the public sector and by international NGOs.
+Economists work as consultants, public policy analysts, financial analysts, financial managers, investment bankers, government and policy officers, civil service fast streamers, health insurance analysts and much more.
 Some students will wish to go on to PhD study in Economics in preparation for a career as an academic or research economist.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes alongside sterling integration with business experts helps our students gain key leadership positions both nationally and internationally.